aftab3866/Suppli_Data_2025/README.md

   Common differentially expressed genes across SCT.

 - **Supplementary Figure 3:**
   Machine learning model using a linear model with feature selection followed by an Elastic Net model.
-Genes highlighted in green were also selected by limma.
+Limma also selected genes highlighted in green.
 Samples in red represent Solid Tissue Normal, while samples in black represent Primary Solid Tumor.

 - **Supplementary Figure 4:**
   The expression patterns of all key genes (analyzed using TNMplot) across the selected cancer types (26 genes × 4 cancer types) and in Metastasis vs. Tumor and Normal.

 - **Supplementary Figure 5:**
+  This figure illustrates the expression patterns of nine genes across 33 cancer types.
+The heatmap highlights similar expression trends among different cancers, while the bar plot depicts consistent expression patterns of each gene across multiple cancer types.

+- **Supplementary Figure 6:**
   A figure showing drug-target interactions of non-approved drugs (right side) alongside approved drugs (left side).